felixdagnon/AWS-serverless-lab/README.md

     }
 }
 ```
 2. To execute our API from local machine, we are going to use Postman and Curl command.
-You can choose either method based on your convenience and familiarity.
+We can choose either method based on our convenience and familiarity.

     * To run this from Postman, select "POST" , paste the API invoke url.
 Then under "Body" select "raw" and paste the above JSON.
 Click "Send".
 API should